silkef/blenderei-web/README.md

 folder.
 If you open blenderei.xpr in oXygen, you can also use the transformation scenario called `index` on index.html.

-There may be some confusion since after there will be two files called index.html after the transformation has run.
+There may be some confusion since there will be two files called index.html after the transformation has run.
 Remember that the master file is in this directory while the generated file is in htdocs.
 Don’t edit the generated HTML files in the htdocs